 Gifts from Federal Restricted Parties

-If you, or other researchers participating in the design, conduct, or reporting of the project, have a Significant Financial Interest as defined in GIM 10 contact the Office of Research for disclosure requirements for research supported by Gift Funding.
+If you, or other researchers contributing to the design, conduct, or reporting of the research, have a Significant Financial Interest as defined in GIM 10 review Financial Conflict of Interest guidance, especially for SFI Review for Unsponsored Research that Requires IRB Review, and submit disclosures accordingly.
+Contact the Office of Research directly for further guidance on disclosure requirements for research supported by Gift Funding.

 Approval for Facilities

 Get approval from your School/College Dean’s Office if the project will be using UW facilities, renovating UW space, or leasing space.

 If you intend to grant access to non-UW visitors, please get permission first.
 Start with your Department Administrator for possible visiting scholar appointment or visiting scientist appointment.